 You can see where I’m going with this.
 Just make sure your shop looks good, or at the very least works, on every combination of browser and device your customers could possibly be using.

 I know what you're thinking: this is impossible.
 Take heart!
 While you could do all this manually, you could also pop open FullStory and look at the screen resolution breakdown:

 Additionally, FullStory has filters that let you select replays from customers on a particular browser and device, such as Chrome on Windows, or Safari on iPhone.
 Watch those sessions and take note of any glaring errors or rendering problems.
 Then, make sure your fixes are pushed before holiday shoppers rush in!

 We can watch sessions from every combination of browser and device with FullStory to make sure we’re optimized for 90% of the market.

 —Michael Moore, Moosejaw

-Another (huge) benefit to installing a session replay tool is the boost to your ability to provide customer service.
-Without session replay, you or your CS team may need to ask clarifying questions or request screenshots to resolve any less-than-obvious tickets.
-But the more times you need to email back and forth with a customer before answering their concern, the more frustrated they get, and the longer your queue becomes as new tickets pile up behind open ones.
+Why?
+Well, without session replay, you or your CS team may need to ask clarifying questions or request screenshots to resolve any less-than-obvious tickets.
+The more you need to email back and forth with a customer simply to understand their concern, the more frustrated the dear customer gets—and the longer your queue becomes as new tickets pile up behind open ones.

-If your store provides real-time customer service via phone or live chat, look for a tool that also provides co-browsing capabilities.
+If your store provides real-time customer service via phone or live chat, look for DX software that also provides co-browsing capabilities.
 FullStory really shines for customer support, as our Go Live feature gives CS agents the ability to drop in on a customer’s session in live time, letting them troubleshoot instantly while on a call or chat.

 Hopefully these tips have prepared you for the oncoming rush.
-If you’re interested in getting started with FullStory, click here to sign up for your free account.
+If you’re interested in discovering how FullStory is helping some of the biggest brands transform their digital experiences, reach out and get a demo.
 Enjoy watching those orders roll in, and happy holidays to you and your team!